[Ad – This post is in collaboration with Photowall. As always, all words, opinions and images are our own. This post may contain affiliate links.]

 - Make sure to thoroughly paste the edges of the paper.
 We missed a couple of spots and ended up having to squash wallpaper paste under the edge with a small paintbrush.
 It worked but it’s definitely best avoided.

-We absolutely love our wall and it really adds some depth and interest to our hallway.
-The Photowall mural is super high quality and very forgiving when it comes to glueing it to the wall, too!
+We absolutely love the view into our wall and it really adds some depth and interest to our hallway.
+The Photowall mural is super high quality and very forgiving when it comes to glueing it to the wall which makes hanging wall murals very easy!
 We peeled some of our panels off multiple times because we couldn’t get them to line up (I blame the pesky curve!) but the paper is really thick and held up beautifully.

-I’m definitely a wallpaper convert – not least because of the hundreds of gorgeous Photowall designs I’ve discovered and I’m already thinking of more places to wallpaper!
+I’m definitely a wallpaper and wall murals convert – not least because of the hundreds of gorgeous Photowall designs I’ve discovered and I’m already thinking of more places to wallpaper!
 Do you think my niece will let me wallpaper her bedroom with this gorgeous jungle friends paper?

 Now for the bit you’ve all been waiting for – a Photowall discount code!